 Residents of North Kohala find a strong sense of community and “ohana”, or family, in the area.
 North Kohala has its own radio station, there are no traffic lights, and principals of sustainability and self-reliance permeate their way into the community at large as evidenced by the area’s new LEED-certified public library.
 It is not uncommon to see children riding horseback as they go to and from town.

-If you’d like to learn more about North Kohala or any of its residential subdivisions, please do not hesitate to connect with the local luxury real estate agent specialists at Luxury Big Island by Harold Clarke.
+If you’d like to learn more about North Kohala or any of its residential subdivisions, please do not hesitate to connect with the local luxury real estate agent specialists at Luxury Big Island.
 Please also feel free to use the MLS Search function of this website to browse the properties that are currently active in the market.
 Should you have any questions or if you would like to schedule a tour of the area, our team is always just a phone call away.
 Connect today to get started!

 Low 65º – High 89º

 Avg.
 Monthly Rainfall

 Waimea Country Club

 Lapakahi State Historical Park